Once Upon a Time in Hollywood: Critical response

 Brad Pitt's performance received critical acclaim, earning him the Academy Award for Best Supporting Actor.

+Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on 62 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave it an average grade of "B" on an A+ to F scale, while those at PostTrak gave it an average of 4 out of 5 stars and a 58% "definite recommend".

 The Hollywood Reporter said critics had "an overall positive view", with some calling it "Tarantino's love letter to '60s L.A.," praising its cast and setting, while others were "divided on its ending."
 ReelViews' James Berardinelli awarded the film 3.5 stars out of 4, saying it was "made by a movie-lover for movie-lovers.
 And even those who don't qualify may still enjoy the hell out of it."
 RogerEbert.com's Brian Tallerico gave it four out of four stars, calling it "layered and ambitious, the product of a confident filmmaker working with collaborators completely in tune with his vision".
 The Chicago Sun-Times, Richard Roeper described it as "a brilliant and sometimes outrageously fantastic mash-up of real-life events and characters with pure fiction", giving it full marks.

 Peter Bradshaw of The Guardian gave it five out of five stars, praising Pitt and DiCaprio's performances and calling it "Tarantino's dazzling LA redemption song".
 Steve Pond of TheWrap said: "Big, brash, ridiculous, too long, and in the end invigorating, the film is a grand playground for its director to fetishize old pop culture and bring his gleeful perversity to the craft of moviemaking."
 Peter Travers of Rolling Stone awarded the film 4.5 out of 5 stars, remarking that "All the actors, in roles large and small, bring their A games to the film.
 Two hours and 40 minutes can feel long for some.
 I wouldn't change a frame."
 Katie Rife of The A.V.
-Club gave it a B+, noting "The relationship between Rick and Cliff is at the emotional heart of Once Upon A Time...
-In Hollywood" and calling it Tarantino's "wistful midlife crisis movie".
+Club gave it a B+, noting "The relationship between Rick and Cliff is at the emotional heart of Once Upon A Time… In Hollywood" and calling it Tarantino's "wistful midlife crisis movie".